Code-Institute-Submissions/first-milestone-antonio/README.md

 Try it on a small screen resolution and see how tapping one of the special packages you will be able to go directly to the interested package.

-## _Delivery & Payment Info_
+#### _Delivery & Payment Info_

 This web page was build with the purpose to give to the potential customers all the info needed about the delivery and the payment methods.
 Like the previous webpage this one implements Bootstrap`s table and it is easy to navigate.

-## _Contact Us_
+#### _Contact Us_

 This is the last webpage, I preferred to made a contact webpage to improve the user experience and made easily the navigation trought the website.

-The section was build following the responsive mobile first idea and implements a responsive contact info and a Bootstrap form with validators value.
+The section was build following the responsive mobile first idea and implements a full responsive contact info and a Bootstrap contact form with validators value.

-Let's try and see how you can't proceed with the submission of the same if you don't fill it.

-In addition it's implemented a Bootstrap's select menu with multiple attributes that allow the customer to select easly a service and a printing size and allow me to know for what service the customer is contacting me for.
+In addition I implemented a Bootstrap's select menu with multiple attributes that allow the customer to select easly a service and a printing size and allow me to know for what service the customer is contacting me for.

 ### Features Left to Implement

 - Animated Gallery with the use of javascript
-- Thank you notice after the submission of the contact form
+- Thank you windows after the submission of the contact form
-- Thank you notice after the submission of the sign up form
+- Thank you widows after the submission of the sign up form

 ## Technologies Used